 “In the street, it was old news.
 The Electric Booglaoos were doing it on Soul Train in the 1970s,” said Basil.

-Jackson said in his memoir that he learned the movement from some friends, and he worked on it in the studio.
+Jackson said in his memoir that he learned the move from some friends, and he worked on it in the studio.
 Because Jackson was such a meticulous dancer — with a capacity for extreme control but also quickness — he gave the moonwalk a slick perfection.

 By doing the walk on the national television stage in 1983, Jackson was able to popularize the move in a way that groups like The Electric Booglaoos could not.
 As inventive and talented as dance groups at the time were, they lacked Jackson’s crossover appeal to a mainstream audience.